 • Other insurance companies if you hold any other relevant policies or contracts.

-You’ll receive your claim payments twice a month, and we’ll let you know the dates once we’ve confirmed your claim has been successful.
+You’ll receive regular claim payments, and we’ll let you know the dates once we’ve confirmed your claim has been successful.

 We're here to help